 Since the new scalars are quark-phobic within the $\mathbb{Z}_4$-based model, their production cross section at the LHC is not large.
-However, the unique coupling structure predicts that the neutral scalars decay into $\mu^\pm\tau^\mp$.
+However, the unique coupling structure predicts that the neutral scalars $\phi = A,H$ decay into $\mu^\pm\tau^\mp$.
 Previously we pointed out the smoking-gun signature of a $\mu^\pm\mu^\pm\tau^\mp\tau^\mp$ final state via electroweak scalar pair production (left of Fig.\,\ref{fig:dia}) with a special focus on the case where all Yukawa and scalar potential couplings are smaller than one \cite{Iguro:2019sly}.
 We argued that the full Run 2 data set can test the model up to 500\,GeV scalar mass thanks to the very unique double $\mu\tau$ LFV resonance nature of the signal events.
 However, if we accept relatively large coupling of $\mathcal{O}$(1), the model can still explain the discrepancy with 1\,TeV scalars.

 In this paper we revisit the model's collider prospects in the presence of larger couplings.
 The pair production cross section is governed only by the electroweak coupling and decreases rapidly when the scalars get heavier.
 We thus propose the single scalar production process (middle and right of Fig.\,\ref{fig:dia}) to assist to cover the heavier scalar scenario.
 To search for the heavy lepto-philic bosons, it is known that the inclusion of photon-initiated processes is important \cite{Iguro:2020qbc}.
 We combine those processes and evaluate the search potential at the future LHC.